An interview with Lizzie Ward, author of Fragments: Essays and Philosophies

 It is the first book published under my imprint, Black Typewriter Publications.
 Being an author-publisher has been hard work but a great learning curve, and I’m looking forward to publishing more books in the near future.

-- What (or who) inspired you to start writing and what kind of writing do you enjoy doing?
+What inspired you to start writing and what style of writing do you enjoy?

 My parents always encouraged myself and my sister to read when we were children, and when I was 10 years old, I read Jane Austen’s Pride and Prejudice for the first time.
 The TV series was airing on the BBC, and I wanted to know what happened next before the next episode.
 Austen’s subtle wit, satire, and her characters gave me a new appreciation for the craft of writing.
 When I was at secondary school, to cope with anxiety and difficult emotions, I started writing lyrics inspired by indie and rock music.
 There were a couple of English teachers that encouraged me to write too.
 Reading and writing were my anchors.